 Other tests may be performed to provide more information about the bile duct cancer.
 These include:

 Biopsy.
-A biopsy is the removal of a small amount of tissue for examination under a microscope.
-A pathologist then analyzes the sample(s).
+A biopsy is the only way to make a definite diagnosis, even if other tests can suggest that cancer is present.
+During biopsy, a small amount of tissue is removed for examination under a microscope.
+A pathologist analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 Ultrasound.
-An ultrasound uses sound waves to create a picture of the internal organs.
+An ultrasound creates a picture of the internal organs using sound waves.
 During an ultrasound, the doctor may be able to see the actual tumor.
 However, more often, the ultrasound will show that the small bile ducts have become larger.
 This is called a “dilation of ducts.”
 The small bile ducts are located behind a blockage of 1 of the larger bile ducts.
 Ultrasound can be used to guide a needle through the skin and into the liver toward a suspected cancerous mass to get a sample of the tissue for diagnosis.

 To view the bile duct, the doctor can also use an endoscopic ultrasound.
 The doctor inserts a thin, flexible tube, called an endoscope, through the mouth.
 An ultrasound probe is built into the endoscope.
 A needle can then be passed through the scope to take cells from the mass.